hbourgeot/todotech-v2/back/README.md

 ## Changing the module path

-The module path is currently set to `todotech.henrry.online`.
-If you want to change this please find and replace all instances of `todotech.henrry.online` in the codebase with your own module path.
+The module path is currently set to `todotech.henrry.online/store`.
+If you want to change this please find and replace all instances of `todotech.henrry.online/store` in the codebase with your own module path.